fede3u/finance/README.md

 docker ps -a
 ```

-Then, you can use the container's name to connect to the running container if you'd like to run commands outside of the notebook with this:
+Then, you can use the container's name to connect to the running container if you'd like to run commands outside of the notebook.
 ```sh
 docker exec -it <container name> bash
 ```